Eilyra/blog/content/post/2018/magicka.md

 ## Should I play Magicka?

 If you like either hard games (single player) or very fun coop games (multiplayer) and spellcasting, then yes.
 Magicka is just simply a fun game that doesn't take itself too seriously and just allows you to have tons of fun with spellcasting.
 It can be frustratingly hard at times but coop with its revives alleviates that a lot and the silly teamkills that can happen are consequently more funny than frustrating---as long as one isn't playing with a griefer, but I suppose that wouldn't be fun in any game.

+Magicka even seems to be -70% at the moment on [Steam](http://store.steampowered.com/app/42910/Magicka/) until the end of the week, so I suppose it would be a decent time to buy as well.
+It seems to be slightly cheaper on the [Paradox website](https://www.paradoxplaza.com/magicka/MAMA01GSK-MASTER.html) if one wants to buy the game along with all the DLC though, so that might be worth checking out as well.

+Oh, there are also actually arena PVP and challenge modes in the game, but I've focused on the campaign/adventure mode since that's what interests me and what I've played and is probably where one should start with the game anyway.